Spheres-cu/subdx-dl/README.md

 - Try to pass the _IMDB ID_ of the movie or TV Show.

-- Pass keywords (```--keyword -k "<str1 str2 str3 ...>"```) of the subtitle   you are searching for better ordered results.
+- Pass keywords (```--kword, -k "<str1 str2 str3 ...>"```) of the subtitle   you are searching for better ordered results.

 - If the search not found any records by a single chapter number (exe.
-S01E02) try search by the complete Seasson with ``` --Seasson -S ``` parameter.
+S01E02) try search by the complete Seasson with ``` --Seasson, -S ``` parameter.

-- If you don't wanna filter the search results for a better match and, instead,  improved response time use ``` --no-filter -nf ``` argument.
+- If you don't wanna filter the search results for a better match and, instead,  improved response time use ``` --no-filter, -nf ``` argument.

 - Sometimes our display is a little tiny and the amount of results don't fix well, a way to fix that is using the  --nlines, -nl argument with an amount of records who fix in the screen size.